-Fig. 8 Design of the DSP module
+Figure 5: Design of the DSP module

-DSP modules belong to the category of system modules 1 and are stacked to the SM1 slot (see Fig. 7).
+DSP modules are stacked on the DSP slot on the mainboard (see Interfaces, display and control elements on page 40) and do not take up any slots for interface cards (see Fitting DSP modules).
 The different types of modules can be used as a mix.